 Five lawsuits were filed against Alaska’s new legislative districts drawn following the release of 2020 census data.
 The first

-was filed by Matanuska-Susitna Borough and a voter and it alleges the new House districts don’t accurately represent the borough’s population and are overpopulated, therefore diluting the vote of borough residents; the second
+was filed by Matanuska-Susitna Borough and a voter and it alleges the new state House districts don’t accurately represent the borough’s population and are overpopulated, therefore diluting the vote of borough residents; the second

-was filed by a group of Anchorage residents objecting to the Eagle River Senate districts; the third
+was filed by a group of Anchorage residents objecting to the Eagle River state Senate districts; the third

 by the borough of Skagway arguing it should be placed in districts with downtown Juneau; and the fifth